Mr. Hobbs Takes a Vacation: Critical reaction

 The new comedy at the Keith Memorial has warmth, human appeal and the charm of slick production values.
 It is funnier in some spots than others—but as long as the laughs come in bunches, not many people in the audience are going to scrutinize the Nunnally Johnson screen play too closely.

-Denman Kountze Jr. of the Omaha World-Herald said that "the film and the actor, chosen by the State Department to represent the United Slates at this summer's Berlin Film Festival, united with a splendid script and admirable cast to evoke a light, bright mood that never flagged."
+Denman Kountze Jr. of the Omaha World-Herald said that "the film and the actor, chosen by the State Department to represent the United States at this summer's Berlin Film Festival, united with a splendid script and admirable cast to evoke a light, bright mood that never flagged."

 Wendy Michener of the Toronto Daily Star said that "screenwriter Nunnally Johnson has allotted the family too many miseries for comfort", and that "for about 10 minutes—the length of an early morning bird-hunt—the comedy gets off the ground.
 Veteran director Henry Koster must have lost his touch.
 Deficient in mood inchoate in style, 'Mr. Hobbs Takes a Vacation' is a sort of stagnant 'Mr. Hulot’s Holiday'.
 Maureen O'Hara delivers her lines as though trying to be understood over a bad long-distance telephone connection while Valeric Varda (once Susan Vajda of Toronto) successfully recreates the siren stereotype.
 James Stewart frequently has good moments, but these are not enough to save the day."
 Michael P. Feiner of the Montreal Star wrote that "the picture is excellent when it treats the Hobbses as a caricature of a representative North American family.
 The first half hour of the movie takes some gentle but Intelligent satirical pokes at intra-family difficulties in general and communication troubles in particular.
 'Mr. Hobbs' dips badly, however, when it gets caught up in the specific affairs of the Hobbs family.
 As detailed situations arise, the film deteriorates into a series of weak 'Father Knows Best' episodes which progressively become more tedious and more far-fetched.
 The last half of the picture could have done well with a less lenient editor."
 Harold Whitehead of Montreal's Gazette wrote:

 If the moviemakers ever want another team like William Powell and Myrna Loy we can think of no better candidates than James Stewart and Maureen O'Hara.

 Mr. Stewart has always been an accomplished performer in comedy roles and Miss O'Hara, in late years, has gathered a great deal of technique.
 (Anyhow she is so beautiful you can forgive her any theatrical sins.
 This may be a sign of advancing years but we think she is even lovelier now than she was in her first film well over 20 years ago).